Contacts

 Contact deletion

-In order to afford customers the opportunity to restore contacts that they have been engaging with, we run a staged removal of contacts and their related data.
+In order to afford customers the opportunity to restore contacts that they have been engaging with, we run a staged removal of contact data and their related data.

 Deletion stage 1 - Soft delete and binned

-Whenever a contact is deleted in app or through the API, the contact is put into the recycle bin and the contact status is updated to binned.
+Whenever a contact is deleted in app or via API the contact in put into the recycle bin and the contact status is updated to binned.

 The handling of binned contacts differs depending on the contacts channel subscription status:

-Are stored in the recycle bin for up to 30 days at which point they move to deletion stage 2 to be hard deleted and anonymized.
+Will be stored in the recycle bin for up to 30 days at which point they will move to deletion stage 2 to be hard deleted and anonymized.

 Suppressed contacts, no subscriptions on any channel